Ask The… Music Lawyer April 2016

 If the label can offer you something you really couldn’t be doing yourself (for example, if that label has a proven track record of nurturing talent and helping it grow), then there may be a case for granting them certain rights for little in return – but relinquishing both master and publishing rights so early on, would really be a last resort.

 B) I’d want to know what investment the label are making.
 It’s fine to give away these rights if the label is making a substantial contribution towards the marketing and promotion of the first album or for a tour etc (with early termination rights as stated above if things don’t work out).
-If no guaranteed investment is being made and the label were unwilling to renegotiate the offer, then I’d probably tell the band to run a mile.
+If no guaranteed investment is being made and the label was unwilling to renegotiate the offer, then I’d probably tell the band to run a mile.

 C) This is a difficult one.
 Having been in bands myself, it’s very easy to be led by your heart.
 Before rushing into anything, I’d recommend some pretty basic questions are asked.
 For one, why do they want both publishing and master rights?
 It may quickly come clear that the label is going for a ‘grab all’ approach, and actually has no links to music supervisors etc, or a good track record in the publishing world.
 You also need to think about what it is you really want.
 Your ultimate aim may be to secure a deal with a major, but a smaller label could act as a stepping stone and give you some valuable exposure.
 The detail of each deal will be very important so make sure you understand exactly what it is you are signing up to and for how long.
-Finally, if you’re holding out for an epic advance, a quick word of warning: We have seen advances getting smaller as less risks are being taken.
-However, you will need to make sure you have enough to get that all important record recorded.
+Finally, if you’re holding out for an epic advance, a quick word of warning: We have seen advances getting smaller as fewer risks are being taken.
+However, you will need to make sure you have enough to get that all-important record recorded.

 Lawyers are contacting bands extremely early these days, is this legitimate A&R, or is it ‘throwing enough shit until something sticks’?

 A) For a lot of the reasons which come out in the questions above, I think it makes sense to be involved early.
-So many key decisions (for example, choice of manager, and when to say "no" to a deal which isn't in your best interest) I also think it's important that we stay very aware of emerging acts, so that we're on board from day one.
+So many key decisions (for example, choice of manager, and when to say “no” to a deal which isn’t in your best interest) I also think it’s important that we stay very aware of emerging acts so that we’re on board from day one.

 Ultimately, at this firm, we have to be extremely selective about the acts we end up working with.
 We can only devote a finite amount of time to working with new artists, so it makes sense for us to try to pick those acts who we think have a genuine chance of success.
 I’m a huge music fan, and a big part of choosing which acts we take on, comes down to whether we love the music – but we’re not A&R, so listen closely to people we trust in the industry, to try to get an idea of what’s hot.